aws-samples/searchable-encryption-dynamodb-howto/content/getting-started.en.md

 However, you may want to have further control over the encryption and decryption of your data by using [client-side encryption](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/client-server-side.html).

-However, introducing client-side encryption to database systems introduces a host of complex problems.
+Be aware, that introducing client-side encryption to database systems introduces a host of complex problems.
 How should we encrypt sensitive data in our items in the first place?
 What should we do if we need to create an index over an attribute that contains sensitive data?